 At least once weekly, lift heavy weights really, really slow.
 Strive for a contraction phase of 40-60 seconds and a release phase of double the time (80-120 seconds).
 Do just one exercise per body part, and you will increase your muscle strength and endurance significantly.
 Be sure to get professional help at the gym before tackling heavy weights, so you don’t hurt yourself.
 And of course, warm up first!

 At least once weekly, take a day off.
 This allows your muscles to repair themselves.
-You will notice results faster with less injuries, if you give your body a weekly break.
-Take a relaxing stroll with a loved one, walk the dog, do some light gardening—just no intense exercise.
+You will notice results faster with fewer injuries if you give your body a weekly break.
+Take a relaxing stroll with a loved one, walk the dog, do some light gardening — just no intense exercise.

 3. Get Enough Sunshine

 Vitamin D is the sunshine vitamin.
 It’s a pro-hormone that allows your steroid hormones to get into the cells.
 You need at least 15-20 minutes of sunbathing (80% of your skin exposed without sunscreen) to make enough Vitamin D for your daily needs.
 If your serum levels are low, you may need to supplement with a triglyceride based Vitamin D to optimize your levels.
 Studies have shown that those populations with the longest longevity average 50 ng/dl of 25OH Vitamin D in their blood.

 Zinc is a mineral that is important for testosterone production.
 Too much zinc can dangerously lower copper levels, so it is best to get zinc from your diet, rather than supplementation.
 Zinc is found in meats and fish, raw milk, raw cheese, beans, and yogurt or kefir made from raw milk.
 Be sure to eat organic grass-fed meats and dairy products as conventional farming methods rely heavily on chemical fertilizers and pesticides which rob the soil of nutrients like zinc.